devdatalab/paper-india-irrigation-canals/README.md

 # india-irrigation-canals-paper

-Replication repository for The Long-Run Development Impacts of Agricultural Productivity Gains: Evidence from Irrigation Canals in India
+This is the replication repository for <a href="https://paulnovosad.com/pdf/acgn-canals.pdf">"The Long-Run Development Impacts of Agricultural Productivity Gains: Evidence from Irrigation Canals in India" (Asher, Campion, Gollin, Novosad)</a>

-This respository contains the code required to replicate all tables and figures from the paper.
-Replication data can be found at this Google Drive [link](https://drive.google.com/drive/folders/10iH6dpTZC6664dBKxwym3ivUJihohGyr).
+This repository contains the code required to replicate all tables and figures from the paper.
+Replication data can be found in this Google Drive folder: [link](https://drive.google.com/drive/folders/10iH6dpTZC6664dBKxwym3ivUJihohGyr).

 ## Dataset list
 - `canals_analysis_data.dta`: main analysis dataset at the village and town level
 - `canals_spillovers.dta`: additional variables used for the spillovers analysis at the village and town level
 - `canal_construction_data.dta`: canal data on construction, at the canal segment level (matching to the GIS data)
-- `pc81_canals_working.dta`: National Samples Survey data on migration at the indiviudal level, with district-level variation in canal coverage
+- `pc81_canals_working.dta`: National Sample Survey data on migration at the individual level, with district-level variation in canal coverage
 - `pc51_balance_data.dta`: subset of main data matched to 1951 villages with canals constructed after 1951
 - `town_panel_equal_area.dta`: town panel data